mjjstockman/ecomm/README.md

 <img src="static/images/readme/wireframes/menu-large-owner-wireframe.png"  alt="Black and white wireframe of menu page as site user on a large device">

 ## FAQs Page: small, logged in
+A logged in user can submit a quetion, an answer and like/remove their like of published answers.
+Useres are told if a questions doesn't have a published answer.
 <img src="static/images/readme/wireframes/faq-small-loggedin-wireframe.png"  alt="Black and white wireframe of FAQ page as a logged in user on a small device">

 ## FAQs Page: large, anonymous user
+Non-logged in users can view published questions and answers and see how many people have liked the answer.
 <img src="static/images/readme/wireframes/faq-large-anonymous-wireframe.png"  alt="Black and white wireframe of FAQ page as an anonymous user on a large device">

 ## Events Page: small